Azure/acs-engine/CONTRIBUTING.md

 Before opening a new issue or submitting a new pull request, it's helpful to search the project - it's likely that another user has already reported the issue you're facing, or it's a known issue that we're already aware of.

 ## Milestones
 We use milestones to track progress of releases.
-There are also 2 special milestones used for helping us keep work organized: `Upcoming - Minor` and `Upcoming - Major`

-`Upcoming - Minor` is used for keeping track of issues that aren't assigned to a specific release but could easily be addressed in a minor release. `Upcoming - Major` keeps track of issues that will need to be addressed in a major release.
-For example, if the current version is `2.2.0` an issue/PR could fall in to one of 4 different active milestones:
+For example, if the current version is `2.2.0` an issue/PR could fall in to one of 2 different active milestones:
-`2.2.1`, `2.3.0`, `Upcoming - Minor`, or `Upcoming - Major`.
+`2.2.1`, `2.3.0`.
 If an issue pertains to a specific upcoming bug or minor release, it would go into `2.2.1` or `2.3.0`.
-If the issue/PR does not have a specific milestone yet, but it is likely that it will land in a `2.X` release, it should go into `Upcoming - Minor`.
-If the issue/PR is a large functionality add or change and/or it breaks compatibility, then it should be added to the `Upcoming - Major` milestone.
-An issue that we are not sure we will be doing will not be added to any milestone.

 A milestone (and hence release) is considered done when all outstanding issues/PRs have been closed or moved to another milestone.